NAME

 $num_bytes

-Mandatory, Integer; The number of bytes to read.
-If this number is larger than what is available to be read, a 10 second timeout will briefly hand your application.
+Mandatory, Integer; The maximum number of bytes to read.
+If this number is larger than what is available, the call returns the bytes received before the read timeout elapsed (possibly an empty string).

 putc($char)